apache/airflow/docs/apache-airflow-providers-neo4j/connections/neo4j.rst

-MySQL Connection
+Neo4j Connection
 ================
-The MySQL connection type provides connection to a MySQL database.
+The MySQL connection type provides connection to a Neo4j database.

 Configuring the Connection
 --------------------------